Souvik-Ghosh-js/wildfire/README.md

 By combining these tools and technologies, we've created a powerful and comprehensive solution addressing the critical issue of wildfire detection and prevention.
 Together, we can significantly reduce the devastating impact of wildfires on communities and the environment.

 Feel free to explore our codebase and contribute to this vital initiative.
-Thank you for your interest and support! 🌍🔥
+Thank you for your interest and support!

----

-*Note: Replace the placeholders such as `<Project Name>` and `<Your Name>` with actual project details before publishing the README file.*